limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 The last word must contain the following:

-* one "b"as another "b"is used up in "baca"; or
+* one "b" as another "b" is used up in "baca"; or
 * at least one "e"as another "e"was used up in "che"; or
 * one "m"; and
-* "rry"at the end
+* "rry" at the end

 Similarly, finding the last word and meeting the above constraints: